-Danfoss can accept no responsibility for possible errors in catalogs, brochures, and other printed material.
+Any information, including, but not limited to information on selection of product, its application or use, product design, weight, dimensions, capacity or any other technical data in product manuals, catalog descriptions, advertisements, etc. and whether made available in writing, orally, electronically, online or via download, shall be considered informative, and is only binding if and to the extent, explicit reference is made in a quotation or order confirmation.
+Danfoss cannot accept any responsibility for possible errors in catalogs, brochures, videos and other material.
 Danfoss reserves the right to alter its products without notice.
-This also applies to products already on order provided that such alterations can be made without subsequential changes being necessary in specifications already agreed.
-All trademarks in this material are property of the respective companies.
-Danfoss and the Danfoss logotype are trademarks of Danfoss A/S. All rights reserved.
+This also applies to products ordered but not delivered provided that such alterations can be made without changes to form, fit or function of the product.
+All trademarks in this material are property of Danfoss A/S or Danfoss group companies.
+Danfoss and the Danfoss logo are trademarks of Danfoss A/S. All rights reserved.